Nandhini31/bank-tech-test/README.md

 ## User Stories
 ```
-As a bank account holder, I should be able to make deposits to my account.
+As a bank account holder,
+I should be able to make deposits to my account.
 This should increase my account balance.
 ```

 ```
-As a bank account holder, I should be able to make withdraw money from my account.This should decrease my account balance
+As a bank account holder,
+I should be able to make withdraw money from my account.
+This should decrease my account balance

 ```

 ```
-As a bank account holder, I should be print my account statement that has the history of date, time, balance in chronological order, anytime.
+As a bank account holder,
+I should be print my account statement that has the history
+of date, time, balance in chronological order, anytime.

 ```
  ## Domain Model